onepub-dev/dcli/README.md

 ```

 Now run the script.
-You may see a few extra lines after 'Resolving dependancies...' as DShell downloads and cache any required libraries.
+You may see a few extra lines after 'Resolving dependancies...' as DShell downloads and caches any required libraries.

 ```
 cli> dshell hello_world.dart
-Resolving dependancies....
+Resolving dependancies...
+...
 hello world
 cli>
 ```